AllenSWDB/allenswdb.github.io/databook/physiology/ophys/visual-behavior/VBO-ExperimentData.md

 ax[1].set_yticks([])
 ax[1].legend(['running speed', 'pupil','licks', 'rewards'])
 ```
-We can see that the dynamics of a Vip neuron are also not driven by the visual stimuli.
+We can see that the dynamics of a VIP neuron are also not driven by the visual stimuli.
 Aligning neural activity to different behavioral or experimental events might reveal what this neuron is driven by.